-SCHEDULE OF FINDINGS AND QUESTIONED COSTS For the Year Ended December 31, 2017
+SCHEDULE OF FINDINGS AND QUESTIONED COSTS For the Year Ended December 31, 2018

-SECTION II - FINANCIAL STATEMENT FINDINGS REQUIRED TO BE REPORTED IN ACCORDANCE WITH GOVERNMENT AUDITING STANDARDS (cont.)
+SECTION II - FINANCIAL STATEMENT FINDINGS REQUIRED TO BE REPORTED IN ACCORDANCE WITH GOVERNMENT AUDITING STANDARDS (CONT.)

-FINDING 2017-001: INTERNAL CONTROL OVER FINANCIAL REPORTING (cont.)
+FINDING 2018-001: INTERNAL CONTROL OVER FINANCIAL REPORTING (cont.)

-Management Response: During the 2017 audit, the amount of entries made was reduced significantly from the 2016 audit due to more stable staffing levels and filling the Finance Director role.
-Lafayette County has an individual qualified to prepare the financial statements and SEFSA.
+Management Response: Lafayette County has an individual qualified to prepare the financial statements and SEFSA.
 However, due to the technical limitations of Lafayette County's current enterprise software system, it is not equipped to publish comprehensive financial statements.
 Also, due to staff limitations, Lafayette County does not have the employee hours available to prepare the financial statements.
 Therefore, out of convenience, the County requests the assistance of the auditors to prepare the financial statements.
 The draft auditor-prepared financial statements, disclosures and schedules are reviewed and approved by the Lafayette County Finance Director before being issued.
 The County plans to look into further training to prepare the SEFSA in-house instead of enlisting the help of the auditors.
-The County is already gathering and preparing a majority of the information, but further training is needed to competently complete the report.
+Unfortunately, in late 2018/early 2019 we have had staffing vacancies and conditions outside of our control to be able to put the time into training to complete the SEFSA in-house.
+The County hopes to seek further training for the 2019 audit.

-FINDING 2017-002: INTERNAL CONTROL ENVIRONMENT
+FINDING 2018-002: INTERNAL CONTROL ENVIRONMENT

-REPEAT OF PRIOR YEAR FINDING 2016-002
+REPEAT OF PRIOR YEAR FINDING 2017-002